tlevine/www.thomaslevine.com/content/!/learn-programming-through/index.md

 around.

 I want to try teaching people computers/programming through other annoyances.
-This might be writing papers, maintaining a calendar or saving photographs.
+This might be maintaining a calendar, writing papers or saving photographs.
 (These things annoyed me, so I've come up with nerdy solutions to them.)
+If you have some annoying repetitive task (not necessarily one that involves a computer) and want to learn more about computers/programming in order to make it less annoying, talk to me.